Home > Design > Muzzle Devices

 What It Looks Like

 BFDs usually have a solid outer shell with an open front and no side or top ports.
-Many designs thread over a brake or comp, enclosing the internal device, while some mount directly to the barrel.
-Their large diameter and forward-facing shape distinguish them from other devices.
+Some designs thread or clamp over a brake or comp, enclosing the internal device, while some mount directly to the barrel.
+Their typical large diameter and forward-facing shape distinguish them from other devices.

 Common examples: